VTech: History

 In 2000, to expand its cordless phone business, VTech acquired the consumer telephone business of Lucent Technologies.
 The acquisition also gave VTech the exclusive right for 10 years to use the AT&T brand in conjunction with the manufacture and sale of wireline telephones and accessories in the United States and Canada.
 Although the acquisition increased sales of VTech's telecommunication products by 50%, it led to operating losses and write-offs.
 The company issued a profit warning in March 2001 and launched a broad restructuring plan.
 By the financial year 2002, the company had turned around the business and returned to profitability.

 Today, VTech's core businesses remain cordless telephones and electronic learning products.
 Its contract manufacturing services – which manufactures various electronic products on behalf of medium-sized companies, have also become a major source of revenue.
 The company has diversified geographically, selling to North America, Europe, Asia, Latin America, the Middle East, and Africa.

 Core businesses

 Electronic learning products (ELPs)

 VTech was among the pioneers of the ELP industry, beginning in 1980 with a unit designed to teach children basic spelling and mathematics.
 Today VTech makes both individual standalone products and platform products that combine a variety of consoles with different software.
+Its V.Smile TV Learning System, which was launched in 2004, established what the company calls platform products as an important category within its ELPs.
+In 2005, the Smart Start category got the first few products under the VTech Baby brand, including V.Smile Baby (nothing to do with VTech Baby), it is the first time they used a separate brand for its infant and toddler line since Little Smart (Lörni in Germany) until 2003.

+In 2007, the company picked up the rights from Studio 100 (e.g. Plop the Gnome, and Bumba) (Netherlands), Babar (France), and Caillou (Spain), in this year we released Whiz Kid Learning System and Kidizoom (in 2008 it was broadened the camera to not stop using after the age of six, due to seven and eight year olds still using Kidizooms.)

+In 2009, they released another gaming console, the V.Baby, it has been released with the VTech Baby brand in Europe (except Spain which they used the V.Baby logo but uses the normal VTech logo due to V.Baby being short for VTech Baby), but it is unknown where it was released in Germany or Netherlands.